fkwmqpfl01/MLB_project/README.md

 # MLB_project

+I participated in the Google Machine Learning Bootcamp 2024 and worked on the Gemma Sprint project.

 ## Electric Vehicle Charging Station Locator
 This project demonstrates a Python-based system for finding the nearest electric vehicle (EV) charging station from a user-specified bus stop using natural language input and geolocation data.
 It utilizes Keras with a JAX backend for potential NLP integration (using the Gemma Language Model), geospatial distance calculations, and data handling with pandas.